scanoss/provenance/scripts/README.md

 Configuration is written by default to: `/usr/local/etc/scanoss/geoprovenance`.

 ## Installation
-Running the [env-setup.sh](env-setup.sh) on the target server, takes care of installation.
+Running the [env-setup.sh](env-setup.sh) on the target server takes care of the installation.
 Simply run:
 ```shell
 ./env-setup.sh
 ```